 Choosing an Offshore Software Development Partner

 Skype, a communication platform, when they started out, they decided to hire an offshore software development partner, which proved to be a great decision.
-The team was great in terms of internet and latest communication technologies and in no time, they delivered a prototype.
+The team was great in terms of the internet and latest communication technologies and, in no time, they delivered a prototype.

-But onboarding an offshore tech team requires a thorough analysis of the company.
+But onboarding a tech team requires a thorough analysis of the company and the offshore software development benefits it provides.

 - Consider the partner’s experience and expertise